enso-org/hiring/people/senior-react-developer.md

 capabilities for visualisation and a dual-syntax architecture, the possibilities are limitless.

-At Luna, we have a world-class team, with developers, community managers, and business developers from all walks of life and backgrounds, and work in close collaboration with industry advisers such as Robert Gentleman, the creator of the R programming language and computational biologist at 23andMe, and Edward Kmett, a skilled language designer and machine intelligence researcher at MIRI.
+At Enso, we have a world-class team, with developers, community managers, and business developers from all walks of life and backgrounds, and work in close collaboration with industry advisers such as Robert Gentleman, the creator of the R programming language and computational biologist at 23andMe, and Edward Kmett, a skilled language designer and machine intelligence researcher at MIRI.

-We welcome anybody to our team, as long as you have the desire and drive to see Luna succeed.
+We welcome anybody to our team, as long as you have the desire and drive to see Enso succeed.

 ## Who You'll Work With
 You'll be joining a distributed, multi-disciplinary team that includes people